 Here at Jodrell Bank we see science as an integral part of culture.

-Our own field of interest, Astronomy, has been a key part of the human experience for millennia, stretching back to Neolithic sites such as Newgrange in Ireland and Stonehenge in England; Chankillo in Peru and our own Royal Observatory, part of the world heritage site at Greenwich .
+Our own field of interest, Astronomy, has been a key part of the human experience for millennia, stretching back to Neolithic sites such as Newgrange in Ireland and Stonehenge in England; Chankillo in Peru and the Royal Observatory, Greenwich.

-This part of our website explores the way in which science and culture interact – both here at Jodrell Bank and elsewhere in the world.
+This part of our website explores the ways in which science and culture interact – both here at Jodrell Bank and elsewhere in the world.

 Science meets fiction